 A student may be eligible to borrow the Federal Direct Loan for the Summer term if the student did not borrow all of his/her annual loan limit during the prior academic year or will not be borrowing the annual loan limit for the coming academic year due to attendance for only one semester.
 In addition, a student is eligible to borrow if the Summer term is the student's final enrollment period.
 Students must also be enrolled at least half-time (six credit hours) over the course of both Summer sessions to be eligible.
-Click here for more information on Federal Direct Loans.
+Visit the Federal Direct Loans page for more information,

 Federal Direct Graduate PLUS Loan